0200134/r3c/README.md

 > R3C Foundation — *From dependency to sovereignty.*

 ---
+> ⚖️ Legal Notice
+> The R3C Foundation currently operates as a **non-profit open-source initiative**.
+> All funding channels (GitHub Sponsors, OpenCollective, Patreon, Ko-fi, etc.)
+> are registered **for transparency and future sustainability only**.
+> No funds are personally received or withdrawn until
+> the completion of public service
+>
+> All accounts remain in “frozen state” until official foundation establishment.

 ## 🤝 Collaboration Notice
 > The maintainer is currently fulfilling mandatory public service (4th grade).